Jake Paul vs Mike Tyson

 Keep an eye out for these clips... you've almost certainly already seen them.
 Tyson looks fast and powerful on the pads and bag, but that doesn't mean he's fit to be taking proper heavyweight blows delivered with bad intentions.
 He will not be taking hard punches to the head at 58.

-If this turns out to be the type of exhibition that I suspect it will be, the draw is a massive contender.
-That can be backed at 23/5 (5.6 in decimal odds).
-But in terms of reputational damage, one has to think that the contract (or script) is written in such a way that neither man will lose face.
+In terms of reputational damage, one has to think that the contract (or script) is written in such a way that neither man will lose face.
 A draw would not help the Jake Pual brand and we know that it's all about the business for him.
+He is literally the promoter of this event and he is still rebuilding after the Tommy Fury disaster last year.

 It is therefore more likely that he wins a decision, carrying his dear old "Uncle Mike" through the entire thing, perhaps even having a little wobble for dramatic effect on route, while Tyson enhances his popularity (and market-share) with a new audience who are being introduced to the legendary heavyweight a generation after his prime.
 (I wouldn't be that surprised if Jake Paul actually stops a fatiguing Tyson "by mistake" even if he hasn't actually hurt him.)

 For these reasons, I have bet on Jake Paul Draw No Bet at odds of 4/6 (1.67 in decimals odds) or better.
 The Draw No Bet market means that if the contest ends in a draw, your stake is returned.
-I have also layed (bet against) Tyson on the Betfair exchange at 2.30; that bet wins if there is a Draw or a Jake Paul victory.
+I have also layed (bet against) Tyson on the Betfair exchange at prices between 2.30 and 2.50; that bet wins if there is a Draw or a Jake Paul victory.

 Please note that this is a novelty event and sportsbooks will likely be taking very low stakes on these markets.
 The exchange will the better option if you're looking for a reasonable stake.